Motion vs Reclaim vs Clockwise: AI Calendar Assistant Showdown 2025

 - Time on scheduling: daily minutes spent manually adjusting calendar.

-- Calendar satisfaction: a quick 1-10 rating at the end of each day.
+- Calendar satisfaction: a quick 1 to 10 rating at the end of each day.

 - Tasks completed: percent of planned tasks finished.